 Yes.
 See the diagrams and examples in the articles in the answer to the next question below.
 Also, here’s a good video demonstration of this effect:

-Does the effective size and aiming point for a pocket vary with approach angle?
+Does the effective size and ideal aim point for a pocket vary with approach angle and speed?

 Yes.
 See the diagrams and examples in the following instructional articles:

 - “Just How Big are the Pockets, Anyway – Part I” (BD, November, 2004).